 Step 2: Conduct an Assessment Plan

 Besides writing objectives and goals, putting those theories into action is part of the deal.
-And to increase the success rate of the actual evaluation later on, produce a clear assessment plan.
+And to increase the success rate of the actual evaluation later on, produce a clear assessment action plan.
 This whole strategic plan is responsible for how to manage the evaluation of the leadership report.
 Remember that without an evaluation, your leadership report might not contain enough data to rate a leader’s performance.
 Thus, take planning seriously and start figuring out what to do until the last part of the report.

 Step 3: Use a Sample Leadership Report of Choice

 Making leadership reports has never been made easier, thanks to the sample templates listed in this post.
 Every sample leadership report is ready for editing, printing, and downloading.
 So take this opportunity to craft reports without working on them from scratch.
 Premade and preformatted templates are even useful references in case you want to learn how a basic leadership report looks like in pronto.
 Be sure to personalize it however you want until the output is just like how you planned it.